White Oak Pastures is located in Bluffton, Georgia. The Harris family has been here for 152 years, and we've got some stories!

 Beulah had her son riding the fields with his father, being his “eyes”.
 When Will Carter was unable to work after eye surgery, Beulah herself rode the fields with her son.
 It is said that the workmen were ALWAYS happy to see Will Carter return because Beulah worked those men harder than anyone ever had!
 Jodi Harris, great granddaughter of Beulah and Will Carter Harris, and her husband John and their two children live in the Bell house today.

 Will Harris’ maternal grandmother, Bama Hamilton, married Virgil Redding and they had ten children (that, in and of itself, is worthy of having a cabin, or ten, named after you).
 Bama was at home cooking one day when she stepped outside to get something, came back in, and tragically died in her kitchen, cause unknown.
 That left Virgil raising ten children on his own.

 Virgil Redding Cabin

 Will’s maternal grandfather, Virgil, married Bama Hamilton, who gave birth to their ten children.
-Sadly, it was Virgil, a hard-working, down-to-earth blacksmith during The Depression, who became a widower far too young and was left raising ten children on his own.
-The seventh child and youngest of the three girls, Eloise Redding, or “Weezie”, as they called her, helped Virgil by “mothering” her three younger siblings after Bama’s death.
+Sadly, Virgil, a hard-working, down-to-earth blacksmith during The Depression, became a widower far too young and was left raising ten children on his own.
+The seventh child and youngest of the three girls, Will's mother, Eloise Redding, or “Weezie” as they called her, helped Virgil by “mothering” her three younger siblings after Bama’s death.